Berkeleyisms

 Croads or Crossroads, the dining commons at the corner of Bowditch and Channing Way.

 EECS: “EECS” (pronounced EEKS) stands for Electrical Engineering and Computer Science majors.
-During your time at Berkeley, you are bound to meet a ton of EECS majors so it’s good to know the acronym right away.
+During your time at Berkeley, you’re bound to meet a ton of EECS majors so it’s helpful to know the acronym right away.

 GSI: A “GSI” is a graduate student instructor who usually leads the discussion sections for classes, holds office hours so you can ask questions about course content, and grades assignments and papers.

-I-House: “I-House” is a multicultural residential living and learning center of nearly 600 students and scholars from 70+ countries, including the U.S..
-Their mission is to foster intercultural respect and understanding, lifelong friendships, and leadership skills for a more peaceful world.
+I-House: International House, or “I-House” for short, is a multicultural residential living and learning center of nearly 600 students and scholars from 70+ countries, including the U.S. Their mission is to foster intercultural respect and understanding, lifelong friendships, and leadership skills for a more peaceful world.

 Lower Sproul: “Lower Sproul” is located near Zellerbach Hall, home of Cal Performances, down the staircase that is attached to Upper Sproul.

-L&S: “L&S” is an acronym for the College of Letters & Science at UC Berkeley.
-The majors in L&S bridge the arts and humanities, social sciences, and natural sciences, with majors such as English or Chemistry, making it the largest college at UC Berkeley.
+L&S: “L&S” is an acronym for the College of Letters & Science, the largest college at UC Berkeley.
+The majors in L&S bridge the arts and humanities, social sciences, and natural sciences, with majors such as English or chemistry.
 L&S has different requirements to graduate compared to other colleges like the Engineering department, so make sure you plan your four-year class schedule accordingly if you are in that college.

-MLK: This acronym stands for the Martin Luther King Jr. Building located on the edge of campus near Sproul.
-MLK houses the student union, eateries, the Student Store, and an Amazon Hub Locker, among other important spots.
+MLK: At Berkeley, “MLK” usually stands for the Martin Luther King Jr. Building located on the edge of campus near Sproul.
+MLK houses the Student Union, eateries, the Student Store, and an Amazon Hub Locker, among other important spots.

 Berkeley’s mascot is named after the old “Oski Yell” that was recited at almost every football and basketball game in the early 1900s.